iifl-logo

 Indian Navy outlook

 The Indian Navy is currently focused on expanding its fleet and capabilities, with an ambitious vision to become one of the top five shipbuilding nations and a major ship repair hub globally within the next decade.
-In the financial year 2024 (FY24), the Indian Navy experienced substantial growth, marked by the induction of several new vessels, including advanced stealth destroyers, frigates, and submarines.
+In the recent financial years, the Indian Navy experienced substantial growth, marked by the induction of several new vessels, including advanced stealth destroyers, frigates, and submarines.
 This expansion is designed to enhance operational readiness and maritime security.
-The defence budget for FY24 saw an increase of 15% compared to the previous year, with a significant portion allocated to the Navy for the procurement and modernisation of assets, thereby reinforcing its strategic objectives.

 Key drivers

-Expansion of Fleet: Aim to increase the fleet to at least 175 warships by 2035 from the current 132, with 68 new warships and vessels on order.9
+Aim to increase the fleet to at least 175 warships by 2035 from the current 132, with 68 new warships and vessels on order.

-Indigenous Development: Commissioning of INS Vikrant, showcasing Indias ability to design, build and operate indigenous aircraft carriers, with plans to procure 26 Rafale Marine aircraft to enhance naval aviation capabilities.10
+Commissioning of INS Vikrant, showcasing Indias ability to design, build and operate indigenous aircraft carriers, with plans to procure 26 Rafale Marine aircraft to enhance naval aviation capabilities.

-Multinational Engagements: Regular participation in multinational naval exercises like MILAN, involving over 50 countries, to improve operational capabilities and maritime security.12
+Regular participation in multinational naval exercises like MILAN, involving over 50 countries, to improve operational capabilities and maritime security.

-Advanced Submarines: Inclusion of new Scorpene-class submarines and planned development of indigenous submarines under Project 751 to enhance underwater capabilities.
+Inclusion of new Scorpene-class submarines and planned development of indigenous submarines under Project 75I to enhance underwater capabilities.

-Stealth Frigates: The Indian Navy is significantly enhancing its surface warfare capabilities with the commissioning of seven Project 17A-class stealth frigates.
-These frigates, including the recently launched INS Mahendragiri, are equipped with advanced stealth features, state-of-the-art weapons such as BrahMos missiles and Barak-8 surface-to-air missiles, and sophisticated sensors (Project 17A Frigates).13
+The Indian Navy is significantly enhancing its surface warfare capabilities with the commissioning of seven Project 17A-class stealth frigates.
+These frigates, including the recently launched INS Mahendragiri, are equipped with advanced stealth features, state-of-the-art weapons such as BrahMos missiles and Barak-8 surface-to-air missiles, and sophisticated sensors (Project 17A Frigates).

 Dairy equipment manufacturing industry